 - Reformat and reinstall Windows 10 from scratch.
 This will require an installation media to be created by downloading an installation package from the internet and installing Windows as a fresh new installation.

-Option 1 allows you to get your computer up and running quickly and easily, but may suffer from some performance issues.
-And option 2 is slightly more complicated and you may run into some software licensing issues, but you will have the chance for best performance of your system this way.
+And option 2 is slightly more complicated, and you may run into some software licensing issues, but you will have the chance for the best performance of your system this way.

-So it really depends on your situation and tech skills as to which method you choose.
+So it depends on your situation and tech skills as to which method you choose.

 Important Tip: Before pulling your old hard drive out, enter the BIOS of your old motherboard (if possible) and take note of the SATA configuration.